i0Ek3/ormie/README.md

 # ormie

-`ormie` is a simple ORM framework.
+`ormie` is a simple ORM framework for learning the fundamentals of ORM frameworks.

 ## Feature